juliarobles/use_plugins/XMIConverter/README.md

 *Note*: This repository uses [Git LFS](https://git-lfs.github.com/) to save space in it.

-If you would like to compile the plugin yourself, follow the steps below:
+If you would like to compile the plugin yourself (it is not necessary), follow the steps below:
 1. Install [Git](https://git-scm.com/) and [Git LFS](https://git-lfs.github.com/) (using `git lfs install --skip-smudge` to avoid always downloading LFS files).
 2. Clone the repository if you don't want the LFS files or clone [this repository](https://github.com/juliarobles/XMIPluginUSE-LFS) (it's a mirror of it) if you want them (Github doesn't allow using LFS in forks).
 3. Run the `git lfs pull` command to load the LFS files.